What If My Pet Was Injured in A Car Accident?

 Georgia law permits an accident injury victim to recover damages for negligent infliction of emotional distress.
 However, the victim must have suffered a physical injury in order to pursue a claim for negligent infliction of emotional distress.
 That means if you were not in the car accident (or if you were in the car accident, but did not suffer a physical injury), you could not recover damages for the emotional distress you experienced due to watching your pet suffer from its car accident injuries.

-The attorneys at Allen & Scofield Injury Lawyers, LLC are proud dog owners.
+The attorneys at Graham Scofield Injury Lawyers are proud dog owners.
 We keenly understand the boundless love that pet owners experience every time that they make eye contact with their pets.
 If your pet was seriously injured in a car accident, we urge you to contact our law firm.
 We will listen to your story, ease your suffering, and help you recover fair compensation for your losses.